 The Port also has a vibrant squid fishery, a seasonal business generally starting slow in the spring and peaking in the fall through the end of the year.
 Fishing boats work at night, delivering their catch in the early morning hours to the Oxnard Unloading Services LLC., a co-op that unloads and delivers to processing plants throughout southern and central California.

-The squid industry supports approximately 1,400 jobs.
-The squid business saw a decline in recent months as well due to COVID-19 restaurant closures who are the customers for this industry.
-Many of the seasonal businesses applied for grants to reduce the financial burden of declines in their business sales and sustain them through the pandemic.
-In FY2021, the tonnage of fish through the Port was a total of 2,155 tons down from 3,165 tons in FY2020.
+In FY2022, the tonnage of fish through the Port was a total of 9,538 tons up from 5,155 tons in FY2021.